Affiliate links on Android Authority may earn us a commission. Learn more.

 Check if TikTok is down

 The other reason why TikTok might not be working is that the app itself might be down.
 In that case, it’s not just you who is experiencing problems.
-We recommend visiting DownDetector as it provides 24h volumetric data on the most reported issues.
+We recommend visiting DownDetector, which provides 24h volumetric data on the most reported issues.

 You can also see a map of live outages in your area and track progress updates for when TikTok is back up and running.
 In the meantime, you could also try some of the best TikTok alternatives and apps.

-Tap Profile in the bottom right, then tap the 3-line icon in the top right.
+Tap Profile in the bottom right, then taps the three-line icon in the top right.
 Tap Settings and Privacy and scroll down to select Report a problem.
 Choose a topic and follow the steps to report the issue.

 If the suggested steps do not fix your problem, you can select No to the question “Is your problem resolved?” and click Still have a problem so that you can contact customer support with further details.